 In many car accident cases, it can be difficult to determine which party was at fault.
-In commercial truck accidents, it’s especially hard to determine who is legally liable, even if it was clearly the truck’s fault.
-Let’s take a closer look at the legal process that happens after you’ve been hit by a semi truck in Oklahoma.
+In commercial truck accidents, it’s especially hard to determine who is legally liable, even if it’s obvious that at least one truck-related party was at fault.
+That’s because multiple parties are responsible for trucks, including drivers, companies, owners, loaders, maintenance crews, and more.

-Because of the theory of “respondeat superior,” truck companies are typically held liable for traffic accidents that one of their drivers have caused.
+Because of the theory of “respondeat superior,” truck companies are typically held liable for traffic accidents that one of their drivers caused.
 This is a Latin phrase meaning “let the superior make answer.”

 This principle stipulates that an employer is responsible for its employees and the wrongful acts they may commit while in the scope of employment.
 It applies when the acts were unintentional, and therefore accidents.
 The employer in such cases is held liable as if it were the one to commit the wrongful act and not its employee.